Enforcement of Judgments

 Got a Judgment to Enforce

-Ask any creditors’ rights or debt collection attorney in Illinois, they will assure you that the citation to discover assets (commonly called a Citation) is the main post-judgment collection procedure.
+Ask any creditors’ rights or debt collection attorney in Illinois, they will assure you that the citation to discover assets (commonly called a Citation) is the main procedure for the enforcement of judgments.
+Many law firms practice law that focuses on enforcement of court judgments.
+Enforcing judgments can be complex litigation in a district court that enforces foreign arbitral awards, or simply enforcing judgements from out of state for a breach of contract for monies owed.

 A Citation can be used to obtain an order that could be entered in a garnishment proceeding.
 It can also be used to enter a Charging Order against the distributional interest of the judgment debtor who has an interest in an LLC, and others that are similar.